Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 ## Conclusion

 Well, that should just about be everything.
-This new system allows easy-to-read XML files to be used instead of byte-based `GameConfig.bin`'s.
+This new system allows easy-to-read XML files to be used instead of byte-based `GameConfig.bin`'s, and that's pretty good, especially for modding.
 As I've stated throughout this tutorial, all this _adds_ onto the things existing in the `GameConfig`, so a complete replacement can only happen if you dummy out the Game Config file.
+Other than that, though, have fun!